 Akabane

-"First, a list of organizations.
-From the user's point of view, there may be times when they want to ask what kind of organization or artist can hold a workshop, and from the artist's side, it is like a consultation center where they can ask how they can be involved in such activities.
-It's the center of the network.
-In addition, it may be necessary to coordinate the management of funds and activities for culture, such as what organizations to distribute funds to, where and who to send to conduct projects.
-I think there are some things that the Arts Council Tokyo has already done.
-Furthermore, in order to make policy recommendations on the results, issues, and requests of these activities, we are gathering the voices of businesses involved in these activities."
+"First of all, a list of what kind of organizations there are.
+From the user's point of view, they may want to ask what kind of organization or artist they would be able to do workshops, and if they are artists, it is like a counseling center where they can ask how they can be involved in such activities.
+It is the center that connects that network.
+In addition, since this kind of fund has come down, it may be necessary to manage funds for culture and coordinate activities itself, such as what kind of organization to distribute it to, where and who to send to do this kind of business.
+I think Arts Council Tokyo is probably already doing it.
+In addition, we are compiling the voices of businesses involved in these activities in order to make policy recommendations on the results, issues, and requests of these activities."

 Ogawa